-Registration for fall 2018 groups is open!
+Registration for winter 2019 groups is now open!
 Register here.

 We meet regularly outside of our Sunday services in homes around the city to share meals, pray, study the Bible and serve our communities.
 Core Groups represent the core of our church community—the primary way to be involved at Advent.
 A list of our spring semester Core Groups is provided below.